MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 ### Manage automatic updates for Linux

-In Windows, Defender for Endpoint version updates are provided via continuous knowledge base updates; in Linux you need to update the Defender for Endpoint package.
-When you use Defender for Servers with the `MDE.Linux` extension, automatic updates for Microsoft Defender for Endpoint are enabled by default.
-If you wish to manage the Defender for Endpoint version updates manually, you can disable automatic updates on your machines.
-To do so, add the following tag for machines onboarded with the `MDE.Linux` extension.
+In Windows, Defender for Endpoint version updates are provided via continuous knowledge base updates.
+In Linux you need to update the Defender for Endpoint package.

+- When you use Defender for Servers with the `MDE.Linux` extension, automatic updates for Microsoft Defender for Endpoint are enabled by default.
+- If you want to manage version updates manually, you can disable automatic updates on your machines.
+To do this, add the following tag for machines onboarded with the `MDE.Linux` extension.

     - Tag name: 'ExcludeMdeAutoUpdate'
     - Tag value:  'true'

-This configuration is supported for Azure VMs and Azure Arc machines, where the `MDE.Linux` extension initiates auto-update.
+= This configuration is supported for Azure VMs and Azure Arc machines, where the `MDE.Linux` extension initiates auto-update.

 ## Enable integration at scale

-You can also enable the Defender for Endpoint unified solution at scale through the supplied REST API version 2022-05-01.
+You can enable the Defender for Endpoint integration at scale through the supplied REST API version 2022-05-01.
 For full details, see the [API documentation](/rest/api/defenderforcloud/settings/update?tabs=HTTP).

-Here's an example request body for the PUT request to enable the Defender for Endpoint unified solution:
+Here's an example request body for the PUT request to enable the Defender for Endpoint integratoin:

 URI: `https://management.azure.com/subscriptions/<subscriptionId>/providers/Microsoft.Security/settings/WDATP?api-version=2022-05-01`